 BRP is the owner group of many brands (See Doo jet skis, Evinrude outboards, and so on).
 With a press release, BRP announced that it has “redirected its nautical business by focusing on the growth of its boat brands with new technologies and innovative nautical products.
 We will discontinue production of the Evinrude E-TEC and E-TEC G2 outboard engines“.
 So Evinrude stops production.

 “Our outboard engine business was strongly influenced by COVID-19, forcing us to stop production of our outboard engines immediately.
-This business segment had already faced some challenges and the impact of the current environment forced us to do so,” said José Boisjoli, BRP President and CEO.
+This business segment had already faced some challenges and the impact of the current situation forced us to do so,” said José Boisjoli, BRP President and CEO.

 “We will focus our efforts on new and innovative technologies and the development of our nautical companies, where we continue to see great potential to transform the water experience for consumers,” he added.